 Is an Extraverted Elephant and is married to the burly bearded guy below - together they have 4 kiddos; a Panda, an Otter, a Meerkat and an Elephant.
-She is MBTI and MMTIC Certified with a background in Family Science.
-Her happy place consists of: people, (all the people) vulnerable conversations about the messiness of life, gardening, eating tacos, and so.many.children running around.
+With a background in Family Science, she is a Certified Trauma-Informed, SEL and Personality Type Practitioner who integrates her years of experience as a parenting educator with her expertise in personality type to help parents and teachers understand how to connect to the heart and brain of their children.
+Her happy place consists of: people (all of them!), gardening, eating tacos and deep conversations.

-Her genius is creating ways to help parents and kiddos connect.
+Her genius is creating tools to help parents understand and connect with their kiddos in order to reduce shame.
 Ask her anything!
 She's guaranteed to provide TMI.
-She enjoys sitting with families in the mess in hopes to reduce shame and help parents understand their kiddos personalities.

 Is a Introverted Meerkat.
 Once, he shaved his head at home just to avoid small talk with the barber.
 He is MBTI certified, and his happy place consists of everything opposite of Kara's world: Netflix, naps, music, artsy fartsy things, drawing, cooking delicious food and an escape hatch for when life gets too crazy.
 He is a Pit Master who knows how to smoke amazing meat to fulfill Kara's taco obsession.
 He also plays the bass like nobody's business.